 Rock gardens can be particularly fun to design, given the endless variety of raw materials you have to work with.
 Learn how to turn a pile of rocks into a dramatic (and low-maintenance!) focal point, including how to choose the right plants and integrate them into your design.

 Need a new driveway?
 Perhaps you're curious about the qualities of the different driveway materials from which to choose.
 Learn the pros and cons of each, as well as landscape design tips to enhance your driveway's appearance.

 Choosing a material for a new driveway is one thing; keeping that driveway clear of snow and ice in the winter is another.
-Learn how to shovel snow safely and effectively, without putting undo stress on your body.
+Learn how to shovel snow safely and effectively, without putting undue stress on your body.

 Imagine never having to shovel again, never having to maintain and house a bulky snowblower again, never risking damage again to plants and driveway alike by relying on snowplows.
 Now stop merely imagining all that and learn about snow-melt systems technology that's as real as winter itself!

 If shrubs are a staple of landscaping, then solving shrub problems is, clearly, a high-priority matter.
 While online advice is no substitute for on-site advice, a good FAQ on shrub problems can help point you in the right direction.

 Trees are the gentle giants of our landscapes.
 But even giants have vulnerabilities.
 Generally speaking, trees are susceptible to all sorts of problems, although some types are plagued by more difficulties than others.
 Learn about some common tree problems -- and what to do about them.